Currently not accepting applications until 2021

 Konstantin Sokolov, Ph.D., Fellow of the Optical Society of America

 Director, Biomedical Optics and NanoDiagnostics Laboratory

-Professor of Imaging Physics, UT MD Anderson Cancer Center
+Professor of Imaging Physics, The University of Texas MD Anderson Cancer Center

 Adjunct Professor of Bioengineering, Rice University